onflow/kitty-items/README.md

 Check out the [live demo of Kitty Items](http://kitty-items-flow-testnet.herokuapp.com/), deployed on the Flow Testnet.

-If you'd like to deploy your own version, see the [deploy to Heroku](/#user-content-optional-heroku-deployment) instructions near the bottom to the setup. guide.
+If you'd like to deploy your own version, see the [deploy to Heroku](#optional-heroku-deployment) instructions near the bottom to this setup guide.

 ## ✨ Getting Started